SaintMiner/BreadPanel/README.md

 # Breadpanel

-Breadpanel is the panel in which I test and learn the vuetify and vuex functionality
+Breadpanel is the panel/dashboard in which I test and learn the vuetify and vuex functionality.

 ### Installing